SixArm/project-management-checklist/README.md

 # Project management checklist

+Tools:

-* Enable remote tools.
-For example, Google Drive, Dropbox, ScreenHero, Git, etc.
+* Enable remote work tools.

-* Create style guide.
-(Versioned and in central location)
+  * Examples: Google Drive, Amazon WorkSpace, Microsoft Teams, Zoom, Discord, etc. Ensure all teammates can participate.

+* Ensure all the tools are up to date, have valid licenses, have correct payment methods, have appropriate security, etc.

+* Ensure all the teammates can participate.

+* Ensure each new teammate is able to onboard quickly, and has a teammate who is able to help with onboarding to ensure it goes quickly, and to do continuous improvement on any onboarding issues.

 ## Project Management